-The mono or multiple compliance schemes approach was a key issue in stakeholder consultations in late 2007: while EEE producers and existing WEEE and packaging compliance schemes largely advocated a multi-system approach, the responsible government departments BIS (then BERR) and DEFRA questioned the multi-system approach as 'a proliferation of schemes can be confusing to producers and [present] a risk that targets are not met'.
+The single or competing compliance organisations approach was a key issue in stakeholder consultations in late 2007: while EEE producers and existing WEEE and packaging compliance schemes largely advocated a multi-organisation approach, the responsible government departments BIS (then BERR) and DEFRA questioned the multi-organisation approach as 'a proliferation of schemes can be confusing to producers and [present] a risk that targets are not met'.

-The single system approach was supported by some battery producers (Varta, Energizer) as multiple schemes could make the crucial awareness-creation process more complex.
+The single organisation approach was supported by some battery producers (Varta, Energizer) as multiple organisations could make the crucial awareness-creation process more complex.
 Varta also called for an independent and effective coordinating body should a multi-scheme approach be chosen.
-LARAC, which represents recycling officers of 400 local authorities, also supported a single national compliance scheme.
+LARAC, which represents recycling officers of 400 local authorities, also supported a single national compliance organisation.

-In summer 2008 it was decided to opt for multiple schemes (albeit with high annual statutory charges to prevent too many schemes) without a clearing house to 'provide producers with choice, and probably ... lower costs as a result of competition.'
+In summer 2008 it was decided to opt for multiple organisations (albeit with high annual statutory charges that limit their number) without a clearing house to 'provide producers with choice, and probably ... lower costs as a result of competition.'

-By the 31 May 2009 deadline, eight companies had applied for approval as Battery Compliance Schemes (BCS).
-For the compliance periods 2010 and 2011, the Environment Agency's approved six systems.
-For 2012, five systems were approved, through which as about 490 large producers currently comply:
+By the 31 May 2009 deadline, eight organisations had applied for approval as Battery Compliance Schemes (BCS).
+For the compliance periods 2010 and 2011, the Environment Agencies approved six organisations.
+For 2012, five organisations were approved, through which about 490 large producers170 currently comply:

-- BatteryBack, a joint-initiative between WasteCare, the parent company of WEEE compliance scheme 'WeeeCare', and Veolia ES which also operates a WEEE Compliance Scheme.
+- BatteryBack, a joint-initiative between WasteCare, the parent company of WEEE compliance organisation 'WeeeCare', and Veolia ES which also operates a WEEE compliance organisation.
 Its members include Duracell, Hewlett-Packard, Philips, Toshiba, Procter & Gamble, Sony and retailers Tesco, ASDA, John Lewis and Morrisons.
-The membership of these large retailers gives BatteryBack access to the waste portable batteries which are collected via supermarkets and other large stores. - Valpak, set up by the packaging industry chain as a collective packaging compliance organisation in 1997, it also operates a WEEE compliance scheme.
-Retail members include Ikea, Sainsbury's and B&Q, producer members include Acer, Brother, Energizer, IBM, Johnson & Johnson, Kenwood, Lenovo, Motorola and Panasonic.. - Budget Pack Ltd, which has operated a packaging compliance scheme since 2003.
-Its members including Black & Decker, Daikin, Kodak, Olympus, FujiFilm, Nikon and Office Depot. - ERP UK, founded as a pan-European WEEE compliance scheme by Braun, Electrolux, Hewlett Packard and Sony.
-Duracell, the UK's largest supplier of portable batteries, joined ERP for the 2010 compliance period, but moved to BatteryBack for the 2011 period. - Repic eBatt, a sister organisation of the producer-initiated WEEE scheme REPIC which is supported by AMDEA (the Association of Manufacturers of Domestic Appliances) and Intellect (the Information Technology, Telecommunications and Electronics Association).
+The membership of these large retailers gives BatteryBack access to the waste portable batteries which are collected via supermarkets and other large stores. - Valpak, set up by the packaging industry chain as a collective packaging compliance organisation in 1997, it also operates a WEEE compliance organisation.
+Retail members include Ikea, Sainsbury's and B&Q, producer members include Acer, Brother, Energizer, IBM, Johnson & Johnson, Kenwood, Lenovo, Motorola and Panasonic. - Budget Pack Ltd, which has operated a packaging compliance organisation since 2003.
+Its members including Black & Decker, Daikin, Kodak, Olympus, FujiFilm, Nikon and Office Depot. - ERP UK, founded as a pan-European WEEE compliance organisation by Braun, Electrolux, Hewlett Packard and Sony.
+Duracell, the UK's largest supplier of portable batteries, joined ERP for the 2010 compliance period, but moved to BatteryBack for the 2011 period. - Repic eBatt, a sister organisation of the producer-initiated WEEE compliance organisation REPIC which is supported by AMDEA (the Association of Manufacturers of Domestic Appliances) and Intellect (the Information Technology, Telecommunications and Electronics Association).
 Large members include Hitachi, Hoover, JVC, LG, Sanyo and Sharp.

-In addition to the 490 large producers (July 2012), 1017 small producers - which represents combined 1% of POM and are not required to finance waste batteries management - are registered with and report volumes to the Environment Agencies.
-In the context of the Government's Red Tape Challenge initiative, there are discussions to exempt small producers also from the registrations and reporting obligations as a result of the.
+In addition to the 490 large producers (July 2012), 1017 small producers - who represent a combined 1% of POM and are not required to finance waste batteries management - are registered with and report volumes to the Environment Agencies171.
+In the context of the Government's Red Tape Challenge initiative, there are discussions to also exempt small producers from the registrations and reporting obligations as a result of the.

-&lt;sup>165 As of July 2013.
+As of July 2013.
 Registered producers are published on EA's public register - batteries

-&lt;sup>166 Note: There are also 298 registrations for industrial and 112 for automotive batteries.
+171 Note: There are also 298 registrations for industrial and 112 for automotive batteries.

 All collected batteries must be handed to Approved Battery Treatment Operators (ABTOs) and/or Approved Battery Exporters (ABEs).
-ABTOs and ABEs record WBA volumes received on the Environment Agency's IT system in the name of the BCS which delivered the batteries.
-Once recorded, schemes may sell the evidence to other schemes.
+ABTOs and ABEs record WBA volumes received on the Environment Agency's IT system in the name of the compliance organisation which delivered the batteries.
+Once recorded, evidence may be traded between organisations.

-All battery systems are either also WEEE systems or are associated with WEEE systems which facilitates coordination of activities between the two waste streams.
+All battery organisations are either also WEEE organisations or are associated with WEEE organisations, which facilitates coordination of activities between the two waste streams.